SumoLogic/sumologic-documentation/docs/search/search-query-language/search-operators/formatDate.md

 ### Format a seconds (10 digits) epoch value

 If your timestamp is a normal Unix timestamp it is in seconds since January 1, 1970 at 00:00:00 GMT.
 The formatDate operator requires your timestamp to be in milliseconds.
-Therefor, you need to convert by multiplying by 1,000 since there are 1,000 milliseconds in a second.
+Therefore, you need to convert by multiplying by 1,000 since there are 1,000 milliseconds in a second.

 ```sql
 ...